lucain5959/blabla20-Python/README.md

 # blabla20-Python
-A pure python implementation of the BlaBla20 stream cipher NOT COMPLETE DO NOT USE
+NOT COMPLETE DO NOT USE - A pure python implementation of the BlaBla20 stream cipher